Isaiah Williams (offensive lineman)

-Isaiah Williams (born May 5, 1993) is an American football guard for the Vegas Vipers of the XFL.
-He played college football at Akron.
-He signed with the Washington Redskins of the National Football League (NFL) as an undrafted free agent following the 2016 NFL Draft.
+Isaiah Williams (born May 5, 1993) is an American former professional football guard.
+He played college football for the Akron Zips.
+He signed with the Washington Redskins of the National Football League (NFL) as an undrafted free agent following the 2016 NFL draft.

 Professional career

-Washington Redskins
+Washington Redskins (first stint)

 Williams signed with the Washington Redskins as an undrafted free agent on August 3, 2016.
 He was waived by the Redskins on September 3, 2016 and was signed to the practice squad the next day.
 After spending his entire rookie season on the practice squad, Williams signed a reserve/future contract with the Redskins on January 2, 2017.
 He was waived on September 2, 2017.

 Kansas City Chiefs

 On September 4, 2017, Williams was signed to the Kansas City Chiefs' practice squad.

 Indianapolis Colts

 On October 14, 2017, Williams was signed by the Indianapolis Colts off the Chiefs' practice squad.
 He was waived on November 25, 2017, and was re-signed to the practice squad.
 He signed a reserve/future contract on January 1, 2018.
 He was waived on May 9, 2018.